dl-solarity/docs/docs/reference/contracts/contracts-registry/AbstractContractsRegistry.md

 The ContractsRegistry module

+For more information please refer to [EIP-6224](https://eips.ethereum.org/EIPS/eip-6224).

-The purpose of this module is to provide an organized registry of the project's smartcontracts together with the upgradeability and dependency injection mechanisms.
+The purpose of this module is to provide an organized registry of the project's smart contracts together with the upgradeability and dependency injection mechanisms.

 The ContractsRegistry should be used as the highest level smart contract that is aware of any other